digitalocean/terraform-provider-digitalocean/docs/resources/byoip_prefix.md

 BYOIP prefixes allow you to bring your own IP address space to DigitalOcean.
 You can use this feature to maintain your IP reputation or meet specific compliance requirements.

+Note: By default, newly provisioned BYOIP prefixes are not advertised to the internet.
+After the initial `terraform apply`, BYOIP provisioning request is initiated and DigitalOcean provisions the prefix, the prefix status changes to Active.
+At this point, you can initiate advertising prefix to the internet by setting field `advertised = true` and apply the configuration to make your prefix fully usable and accessible from the internet.

 ## Example Usage

 ```hcl